Brick Court Chambers

 • Public Law M

-Alexandra accepts instructions across all areas of public law.
+Alexandra accepts instructions in public law.
 Her experience includes:

 • Inquest into the death of Ben Condon – acting for the family of Ben Condon in this three-week inquest into the death of a baby in hospital at the Bristol and Avon Coroner's Court (as a pupil, assisting Jennifer MacLeod).